Using Chapel with GASNet

 the network, but the drawback is that the size of the heap must be

 specified at program start-up.
-For everything
+For everything, accessing memory over

 the network is generally slower, but there is no need to worry about the